Autor

 Alexandra L. Cermeno, Nuno Pedro Palma, Renato Jorge Pistola

-Economics And Human Biology, vol. 51, 2023, p. .
+Economics and Human Biology, vol. 51, 2023, p. .

 The Long-Run Effects of Risk: An Equilibrium Approach 15.91